BoringBoredom/PC-Optimization-Hub/README.md

     - Dedicated cooling is advised since ["charge leakage rate of DRAM cells approximately doubles for every 10°C increase in the temperature"](https://www.pdl.cmu.edu/PDL-FTP/NVM/chargecache_low-latency-dram_hpca16.pdf).
     - [Integralfx's DDR4 guide](https://github.com/integralfx/MemTestHelper/blob/master/DDR4%20OC%20Guide.md)
   - ## GPU
+    - VRAM benefits from low temperature as well.
     - [Cancerogeno's guide](https://docs.google.com/document/d/14ma-_Os3rNzio85yBemD-YSpF_1z75mZJz1UdzmW8GE/edit)
 # Windows
   - I highly recommend setting up a multi-boot environment to separate the gaming and the "can-be-bloated" operating system.
 Keeping your programs and files on a different partition (separate from operating system partitions) is also convenient due to all operating systems having shared access to everything and the ease of reinstalling either of them without having to back up your data.